dylnuge/dylnuge.com/content/_index.md

 This website is relatively new, so here's a collection of stuff I've done online before I set this up.

+### Let's Implement DNS to Learn History (!!con 2020)

+I delievered a [talk on quirks of DNS](https://www.youtube.com/watch?v=PFAgpqFi3No) and what they tell us about the history of computing at [!!con 2020](https://bangbangcon.com/2020/).
+I love putting systems in the context of the people who created them.
+This talk was a joy to create and deliver, and was my first time speaking at a public conference (as well as my first time giving a talk remotely).

 ### Smashing Stacks